TIBCOSoftware/snappy-examples/README.md

   }
   ```
 #### Spark stream as SQL table and Continuous query
  [SnappySQLLogAggregator](src/main/scala/io/snappydata/adanalytics/aggregator/SnappySQLLogAggregator.scala) creates a stream over the Kafka source.
 The messages are converted to Row objects using [AdImpressionToRowsConverter](src/main/scala/io/snappydata/adanalytics/aggregator/AdImpressionToRowsConverter.scala) comply with the schema defined in the 'create stream table' below.
 This is mostly just a SQL veneer over Spark Streaming.
-The stream table is also automatically registered with the SnappyData catalog so external clients can see this stream as a table
+The stream table is also automatically registered with the SnappyData catalog so external clients can see this stream as a table.
 ```scala
   val sc = new SparkContext(sparkConf)
   val snsc = new SnappyStreamingContext(sc, batchDuration)